robcode72/Pandora-3D-Plus-SD-Games-Explore/README.md

 HOW TO USE:
 -----------
-Insert your micro SD card into youir PC, run the program.
+Insert your Pandora Box 3D+ micro SD card into your PC, and then run the program.
-Locate the game to add
+Search for the game to add as your favorite
 Double click to add it to your favorte list.

+When your ready just insert the SD card once again into your Pandora3D+ and turn on.
+The game should appear as Favorite.

 [download file here](Win32/Release/PandoraBoxEx.exe)